linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 | MO              | 685                   | 1.73                       |
 | OR              | 450                   | 1.13                       |

 California has the highest number of loan applications, comprising about 17.88% of the total.
-The significant percentage suggests that a substantial number of loan applicants have temporary addresses in California.
 Texas follows with around 6.86% of the total loan applications.

 **14. Debt-to-income ratio (dti ratio)**